Corazon Aquino: Early life and education

-María Corazón Sumulong Cojuangco was born on January 25, 1933, in Paniqui, Tarlac.
+Cory Aquino was born as María Corazón Sumulong Cojuangco on January 25, 1933, in Paniqui, Tarlac.
 She was born to the prominent Cojuangco family.
 Her father was José Cojuangco, a prominent Tarlac businessman and former congressman, and her mother was Demetria Sumulong, a pharmacist.
 Both of Aquino's parents were from prominent political families.
 Aquino's grandfather from her father's side, Melecio Cojuangco, was a member of the historic Malolos Congress, and Aquino's mother belonged to the politically influential Sumulong family of Rizal province, which included Juan Sumulong, who ran against Commonwealth President Manuel L. Quezon in 1941 and Senator Lorenzo Sumulong, who was later appointed by Aquino in the Constitutional Commission.
 Aquino was the sixth of eight children, two of whom died in infancy.
 Her siblings were Pedro, Josephine, Teresita, Jose Jr., and Maria Paz.

 Aquino spent her elementary school days at St. Scholastica's College in Manila, where she graduated at the top of her class as valedictorian.
 She transferred to Assumption Convent, then also in Manila, to pursue high school studies.
 After her family moved to the United States, she attended the Assumption-run Ravenhill Academy in Philadelphia.
 She then transferred to Notre Dame Convent School in New York City, where she graduated from in 1949.
 During her high school years in the United States, Aquino volunteered for the campaign of U.S. Republican presidential candidate Thomas Dewey against Democratic incumbent U.S. President Harry S. Truman during the 1948 United States presidential election.
 After graduating from high school, she pursued her college education at the College of Mount Saint Vincent in New York, graduating in 1953 with a major in French and minor in mathematics.